Nakajima quiver varieties in dimension four: Arrangements and resolutions

-In this subsection we explain how to compute the number of projective symplectic resolutions for the quiver varieties from Table 1.1.
-We then proceed to apply it in particular cases to \(\II(\D[4])\) and \(\I(1,1,4)\), show that they are not isomorphic, and complete the proof of \cref{thm:quivvar}.
+In this subsection we explain how to compute the number of projective symplectic resolutions for the quiver varieties from \cref{tbl:dimvec}.
+We then proceed to apply this, as a further invariant, to \(\QV{\II(\D[4])}\) and \(\QV{\I(1,1,4)}\).